Sarah McCammon

 Sarah Fowler McCammon is an American journalist and a National Correspondent for National Public Radio, covering the Mid-Atlantic and Southeastern regions of the United States.
 Her reporting focuses on political, social and cultural divides in America, including abortion and reproductive rights, the intersections of politics and religion, as well as breaking news.
 She previously reported for NPR Member stations in Georgia, Iowa and Nebraska.

 Early life and education

-McCammon was raised in Kansas City, Missouri in a conservative evangelical Christian home.
-Her father briefly worked at Kansas City's public radio station.
+McCammon was raised in Kansas City, Missouri, in a conservative evangelical Christian home.
+Her father worked on the air at Kansas City's public radio station, KCUR, throughout his four years of college.
 She attended Blue Ridge Christian School, a private K-12 religious school in Kansas City.
 In 1998, while in high school, she spent a semester serving as a Page in the United States Senate.

-In 2003, McCammon graduated from Trinity College in Deerfield, Illinois with a Bachelor of Arts in English and Communication and a minor in History.
+In 2003, McCammon graduated from Trinity College in Deerfield, Illinois, with a Bachelor of Arts in English and Communication and a minor in History.
 She spent one semester at Oxford University, where she mostly studied general European history, Shakespeare, early Christianity, and old Anglo-Saxon poetry.